ayllon99/email-AI-bot/README.md

 ### 3. Use tool

+1. Set all your variables in .env file.
-Run main.py setting max_results to a number of emails to extract.
+2. Run extract_emails.py setting max_results to a number of emails to extract.
+3. Run email_analysis.py to summarize new emails in your database.
+4. Run create_report.py to generate a report incluiding information of all the email summaries not already include in a previous report.

 ## Notes

 - In threads we only need to process last email because all the thread is included in the last email body (To change this go to database.py in emails_unprocessed function)

 - We don't have in consideration if the email has been read or not so everything is going to work properly even if you open emails before the AI process them.

-- Consider each email is going to be processed 3 times by AI model: summarizing, affirmative reply and negative reply